epanov1602/CommandRevSwerve/docs/Adding_Camera.md

 <details>
 <summary>
-Example code for PhotonVision camera that will only detect the tag IDs that you specified.
+Example code for PhotonVision camera that **will only detect the tag IDs that you specified** (for example, "only detect tag 3 and 8")
 </summary>

 - **this goes to `subsystems/photon_tag_camera.py`**